EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 ### Pedal to The Metal!

-If you've made it this far, **congratulations**!
-You're way on your way to rocking the API!
+If you’ve made it this far, **congratulations**!
+You’re way on your way to rocking the API!

 This is also a good time to make sure you're all set with an _account_ and a _key_ for the API(s) you want use.
-If you still haven't gotten your API key,<a class="linkGetKey" href="http://edmunds.mashery.com/member/my-account" title="Get your API key" target="_blank">get a key</a> now so you can start building in no time!
+If you still haven't gotten your API key, <a class="linkGetKey" href="http://edmunds.mashery.com/member/my-account" title="get a key" target="_blank">get a key</a> now so you can start building in no time!

 All set?
 Awesome.
 Why not start making **live API calls** _right now_ by using the [API Console](http://edmunds.mashery.com/io-docs).
 You won't need to write a single line of code to do so!
 Seriously.
 It's an interactive tool built by our friends at [Mashery](http://www.mashery.com) to help you get a sense of our data before investing time and effort coding against it.

 Once you're comfortable with our APIs, you can start coding against it with confidence.
 We have a [Javascript SDK](https://github.com/EdmundsAPI/sdk-javascript) handy to help you start integrating the API into your pages in no time.

 Still have questions?
-Don't hesitate to <a href="http://developer.edmunds.com/contact_us/" onclick="window.open(this.href,  null, 'height=1155, width=680, toolbar=0, location=0, status=1, scrollbars=1, resizable=1'); return false">contact us </a> or post your questions to the [forum](http://edmunds.mashery.com/forum).
+Don't hesitate to <a href="http://developer.edmunds.com/contact_us/" onclick="window.open(this.href,  null, 'height=1155, width=680, toolbar=0, location=0, status=1, scrollbars=1, resizable=1'); return false">contact us </a>.
 We love to hear from you!

 [Back to top](#top)